martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 with adding an arbitrary value to the Packet Length field.
 The purpose of this addition is to avoid trial decryption to verify the configuration is correct, but this cost is negligible compared to extracting the shared secret.

+## Less Trial Decryption

+Unlike ECH, Protected Initials can use the Packet Length Offset mechanism to detect key mismatches without trial decryption, saving resources in the case of genuine misconfiguration.
+However, an attacker attempting to force trial decryption can easily force a decryption that will ultimately result in the packet being silently dropped.

 # IANA Considerations